 - 1. Enhance monitoring for standard attainment and tidal and non-tidal water quality and produce quality data. - 2.
-Assess and report changes in attainment of water-quality standards, and nontidal and tidal trends. - 3.
+Assess and report changes in attainment of water quality standards, and nontidal and tidal trends. - 3.
 Further explain and communicate the factors affecting trends and better understand response to management practices. - 4.
-Contribute to better understanding of co-benefits of water-quality restoration to selected habitats and living resources.
+Contribute to better understanding and communication of multiple benefits of water-quality restoration and other CBP outcomes.